 How Long Do Wire Transfers Take?

-There are some factors that may delay the wire transfer process, such as local holidays or delays.
+💡Note: Some factors may delay the wire transfer process, such as local holidays or delays.
+You may also experience delays if you’re sending money to a country that has been designated as a slow-to-pay country.

 There may be a foreign transaction charge involved in international wire transfers through Bank of America.
 Your bank (the sender of the wire transfer) may automatically charge you a fee to convert your money to foreign currency.